QuantEcon/lecture-source-jl/rst_files/testing.rst

 This is telling Travis to build the project in Julia, on OSX and Linux, using Julia v1.0 and the latest ("nightly")

 It also says that if the nightly version doesn't work, that shouldn't register as a failure

+**Note** You won't need OSX unless you're building something Mac-specific, like iOS or Swift.
+You can delete those lines to speed up the build.
+Likewise for nightly Julia

 Working with Builds
 --------------------